Frequently Asked Questions

-If your Tutor is concerned that underlying difficulties may be impeding your performance, they should refer you for a consultation with the Disability Service by completing the Tutor Referral Form.
+If your Tutor is concerned that underlying difficulties may be impeding your performance, they should refer you for a consultation with the Disability Service by completing the Tutor Referral Form link here.
 Tutors must provide information relating to weaknesses identified in academic performance in coursework and examinations.
-Please return this form to our office or by email to firstname.lastname@example.org and we will make an appointment for you to consult with a Disability Officer.
+Please return this form to our office or by e-mail to email@example.com and we will make an appointment for you to consult with a Disability Officer.

-The Disability Service will provide a Dyslexia Consultation including suitable advice on external assessment for students who wish to pursue a full psycho-educational assessment from an educational psychologist, which is required in order to register and avail of supports from the Disability Service.
+The Disability Service will provide a Dyslexia Consultation including suitable advice on external assessment for students who wish to pursue a full psycho-educational assessment from an educational psychologist, which is required in order to apply for supports and avail of supports from the Disability Service.

-Trinity College Dublin offers various supports and reasonable accomodations to encourage sustainable growth and learning.
-For more information about the Dsiability Service and the type of supports available, click on this link.
+Trinity College Dublin offers various supports and reasonable accommodations to encourage sustainable growth and learning.
+For more information about the Disability Service and the type of supports available click on this link.

-After registering with the Disability Service, a Disability Officer will work closely with you to ensure that you have access to the services that best suit your needs.
+After applying for reasonable accommodations with the Disability Service, a Disability Officer will work closely with you to ensure that you have access to the services that best suit your needs.
 In so doing, the Disability Service can tailor the supports and accommodations to fit each individual.
-For more information about the Dsiability Service and the type of supports available, click on this link.
+For more information about the Disability Service and the type of supports available click on this link.

-In the first instance, all queries realted to DARE should be addressed to the DARE website.
-Click on this link to visit the Forms, Guides, and Resources page of the DARE website.
+In the first instance, all queries related to DARE should be addressed to the DARE website. for more information on this topic for more information on this topic click on this link to visit the Forms, Guides, and Resources page of the DARE website.
 The Trinity Disability Service cannot assist with any DARE queries.

 The Personal Emergency Evacuation Plan is advisable for students with a physical, medical, or sensory disability where mobility is affected in navigating the many buildings of Trinity College.
 This will be identified in the Needs Assessment process carried out by the Disability Service.
 In conjunction with the College Safety Officer and the building owners in which the student is studying, a Personal Emergency Evacuation Plan will be put in place.

 To clarify any issues or concerns you may have in relation to safe evacuation, please contact a member of the Disability Service staff.
 An individual Personal Emergency Evacuation Plan will fit into the overall emergency plan for Trinity.
-For more information, click on this link.
+For more information on a PEEP click on this link.

 Also, check out the Student Ambassador Programme and student blog by clicking on this link.

 The Disability Service hosts dozens of events throughout the year and we are always happy to see new faces on our team.
-Click on this link to view our upcoming events for the academic year 2016-17.
 We would love to hear from you!

-For Trinity campus maps, click on this link.
+For more information on the student ambassador programme click on this link.

 Trinity College is unique in that we offer a confidential Occupational Therapy support for students who may be experiencing mental health difficulties, physical, sensory, or chronic health disabilities.
 Occupational Therapy runs in collaboration with Trinity Disability Service.
 All staff members in the Disability Service are qualified occupational therapists and are bound by the Code of Practice of the Association of Occupational Therapists of Ireland.

 The aim of the Occupational Therapy is to enable the student to develop practical skills and strategies to help them in their role as a student both academically and socially.
 Occupational Therapy is a student-centered support.
 This means that the sessions are guided by what the student needs and wants to do.
 Additionally, it is up to the student whether or not they wish to avail of Occupational Therapy.
 Occupational Therapy is available on a one-to-one basis throughout the students’ college career.
-For more information, click on this link.
+For more information on the Occupational Therapy service click on this link.